Difference Between Accrued Expenses and Accounts Payable

-Accrued expenses and accounts payable are two important terms recorded in the balance sheet of organizations.
-The key difference between these terms is that accrued expense is recognized in the accounting books for the period it is incurred in whether cash is paid or not.
+Accrued expenses and accounts payable are two essential terms recorded in the balance sheet of organizations.
+The critical difference between these terms is that accrued expense is recognized in the accounting books for the period it is incurred in whether cash is paid or not.
 Accounts payable is the payment to creditors who have made sales to the company on credit.

 What are Accrued Expenses?

 It is the expense recognized in the books before actual payment is made.
 Examples of accrued expenses include utilities used for an entire month but when the bill is received at the end of the month.
-Workers who work for the entire period but payment is made to the employees at the end.
-Services and goods consumed but no invoice received.
+Workers who work for the whole period but payment is made to the employees at the end.
+Services and goods consumed, but no invoice received.

 What is Accounts Payable?